tdnvl/delete-mailchimp-contact/README.md

 You should save some 💰 on your MailChimp plan.

 ## Installation

+This section supposes that you have Python 3+ installed on your machine (see [Downloads](https://www.python.org/downloads/) if it isn't).

 From your terminal:
 1. Clone this repo: `git clone https://github.com/tdnvl/delete-mailchimp-contact.git`
 2. `cd` into the cloned repo directory